St Andrews Lakes in Kent: Everything you need to know

 Renting kayaks at St. Andrews Lakes, Kent.

-Kayaking at St Andrews Lakes
+Review: Kayaking at St Andrews Lakes

 I rented a single seat kayak directly on their website.
 It is an easy booking process where you simply select the time slot and pay online.
-Double kayaks, family kayaks (3 people) and bell boats for up to 6 are also available at hourly rates.
+Double kayaks, family kayaks (3 people) and bell boats for up to 6 are all available at hourly rates.

 My experience was an efficient check-in and kayak pick-up service.
 The watersports station is impossible to miss on the beachfront.